irenepapaspyratos/ebay-project-part1/README.md

 ## About

-### Technical Documentation

-The project's [Technical Documentation](https://irenepapaspyratos.github.io/ebay-project-part1/) is hosted on GitHub Pages and offers details about the codebase.
-It was generated using [phpDocumentor](https://www.phpdoc.org/) with the help of [Mintlify](https://marketplace.visualstudio.com/items?itemName=mintlify.document) to create the necessary DocBlock styled comments.

 ### Language

 _The Ebay Project_ was written in PHP, because this is one requirement of the server it will be running on.
-No Framework is used and libraries are integrated as little as possible, in order to show the user the full ongoing process.
+No Framework is used and libraries are integrated as little as possible, in order to show the ongoing processes.

 ### Ebay API